ArangoDB-Community/ArangoBnB/README.md

 This project uses features from the upcoming 3.8 version of ArangoDB.
 To get started you will need the nightly build version of ArangoDB.
 For more information on how to get a nightly build please see the [nighly builds page](https://www.arangodb.com/nightly-builds/).

-Currently, the changes are in `devel` so make sure to use the `devel-nightly` build.
+Currently, the changes are in `3.8.0` so make sure to use the `3.8.0-nightly` build.
 For example, if you are using docker:
 ```
-docker pull arangodb/arangodb-preview:devel-nightly
+docker pull arangodb/arangodb-preview:3.8.0-nightly

-docker run -d -e ARANGO_ROOT_PASSWORD="test" -p 8529:8529 arangodb/arangodb-preview:devel-nightly
+docker run -d -e ARANGO_ROOT_PASSWORD="test" -p 8529:8529 arangodb/arangodb-preview:3.8.0-nightly

 ```